angular/angular/aio/content/guide/http.md

 Apps often use an interceptor to set default headers on outgoing requests.

-The sample app has an `AuthService` that produces an authorization token.
+The sample application has an `AuthService` that produces an authorization token.
 Here is its `AuthInterceptor` that injects that service to get the token and adds an authorization header with that token to every outgoing request: